 Health is essential.
 From the time when I became a mother, I am vigilant towards my health.
 I wish to be fit and healthy because then only I would be able to take care of my little one.

 #6 Home Cooked Foods

 I loved junk food and eating outside, but from the time of conception, I started eating and believing that homemade food is the best.

 I prepare food for my little one and don’t want her to rely on junk at least in the early foundation years.

 #7 Hygiene and Cleanliness

-Presently, I am more concerned towards cleanliness and personal hygiene than I ever was.
-As soon as I come home I wash my hands and change my clothes.
+Presently, I am more concerned about the cleanliness and personal hygiene than I ever was.
+As soon as I come home, I wash my hands and change my clothes.
 I also make my little one wash her hands.

-Babies are very good learners, they observe, listen and imitate very quickly.
+Babies are outstanding learners, they observe, listen, and imitate very quickly.
 You need to have a lot of patience while dealing with your little one.
 I always try to put a smile on my face while I interact with my baby.

 Summing It Up